adityab/turbulence/algorithms/register-schema.rst

     // in CS, but the reasoner will want it so we insert it into GO

     For class C in Ontology
-        Add C to GO
-        Run the reasoner on GO
-        Check for consistency
+        LINK-CLUSTERSPACE(C)

-    If consistency checks succeed
+    If consistency checks and link succeed
         Save the ontology modification
         Add Schema to known ontologies table with IRI as the key Add Schema as a SchemaNode to CS